bashup/realpaths/README.md

 Sadly, it's hard to find a portable way to get the "real path" of a file, and shell-based emulations of `realpath ` and `readlink -f` are usually quite slow compared to the real thing, and don't return *quite* the same results.
 (Dealing with missing elements, symlink loops, and the like can also be a challenge, even with the "real" `readlink` or `realpath`!)

 So, this module is a thorough implementation of symlink resolution and path canonicalization using plain, portable `readlink` with no options.
-It is about as fast as `readlink -f` when there is only one symlink to follow, and *enormously* faster when the target isn't a symlink.
+Its symlink resolution is about as fast as `readlink -f` when there is only one symlink to follow, and *enormously* faster when the target isn't a symlink.
 (It's slower on symlink chains, though.)

-All of this module's functions output their results to the bash `REPLY` variable: this is done to avoid the need for subshells.
+To avoid the need for subshells, all of this module's functions output a single path result via the bash `REPLY` variable.
 All functions return success, *always*, as they are designed to provide meaningful results even in the presence of missing, looping, or inaccessible files, symlinks, or directories.

 Most of this module's functions also return absolute, well-formed paths: that is, paths that begin with `/` and contain no `.`, `..` or empty components.
 (The exceptions are `realpath.follow`, `realpath.dirname`, and `realpath.basename`, which can return relative paths.)

-(**Note:** unlike their operating system counterparts, these functions do *not* accept multiple arguments (except for `realpath.absolute`), do *not* take option parameters, and return exactly one path as a result.
+(**Note:** unlike their operating system counterparts, these functions do *not* accept options, and always return exactly **one** path as a result.
 Do not pass `--` to them or expect to get multiple results for multiple arguments!)

 ### Installation, Requirements And Use